 In September 2017 Luan returned to the classroom alongside IMRO (Irish Music Rights Organisation) to deliver a songwriting workshop to the students of Coláiste Chill Mhantáin.
 The resulting song, Your Love Still Guides My Way, was released through Luan’s own label LPR Records and was launched by Minister for Health Simon Harris, all proceeds were donated to the Irish Heart Foundation and The Alzheimer Society of Ireland.'Your Love Still Guides My Way' went straight to No.1 in iTunes and No. 10 in the Official Singles Downloads Chart on Friday 29th September, 2017.

 2019 saw Luan make a return to TV, presenting a songwriting series for IMRO & RTÉ's Ireland's Favourite Folk song in which Luan interviewed well-known Irish Singers/Songwriters.
 Ireland's Favourite Folk Song was launched on The Late Late Show in January 2019 where Luan joined a stellar line up including Eleanor McEvoy and Paddy Casey to perform a rendition of Raglan Road.
 Luan also joined the Elaine Show panel on Virgin Media One.
 She has been on the IASCA (Irish Association of Songwriters, Composers & Authors) Board of Directors since its inception in 2009.
-After spending the last few years touring extensively with renowned guitarist Clive Barnes in Germany, the USA, the UK, Finland, the Czech Republic, Slovakia and Ireland Luan returned to the studio to record her fourth studio album ‘Never Say Goodbye’ which will be released on 7th February 2020.
+After spending the last few years touring extensively with renowned guitarist Clive Barnes in Germany, the USA, the UK, Finland, the Czech Republic, Slovakia and Ireland Luan returned to the studio to record her fourth studio album ‘Never Say Goodbye’ which was released on 7th February 2020.
 The album features 10 original tracks including two co-writes with Dire Straits guitarist Hal Lindes.
-‘My Something Beautiful’, the first single from the album, will be released on 17th January 2020, kicking off Luan’s 2020 nationwide tour.
+‘My Something Beautiful’, the first single from the album, was released on 17th January 2020, kicking off Luan’s 2020 nationwide tour.